nRF24/RF24Log/docs/supported_specifiers.md

 # Supported Format Specifiers
-The following list of characters that follow a % symbol will signify that the corresponding argument is of a certain datatype.
+The following list of characters that immediately follow a % symbol will signify that the corresponding argument is of a certain datatype.

 - `F` and `D` specifies a double.
 - `s` and `S` specifies a string.